VIDEO: Widespread damage in Greensboro after tornado

 RELATED: One dead after tornado hits Guilford County

-Significant damage was reported in the Greensboro area after a tornado touched down.
+Significant damage was reported in the Greensboro area after a tornado reportedly touched down.

+The first report was near US-29 and East Gate City Boulevard about 5:15 p.m.

+In eastern Guilford County, the tornado's touch on McLeansville Road was brief.

 Photos on social media showed trees on houses and some structures completely destroyed.